ravendb/templates/aws-lambda/csharp-http/README.md

 `.crt` files are automatically copied to your output and publish directories on build.

-Then, you need to [base64 encode](https://www.base64encode.org/) the contents of your `.key` file, which will look like this:
+Then, you need to provide the contents of your `.key` file without line breaks, which will look like this:

 ```
------BEGIN RSA PRIVATE KEY-----
-MIIJKAI...
------END RSA PRIVATE KEY-----
+-----BEGIN RSA PRIVATE KEY----- MIIJKAI... -----END RSA PRIVATE KEY-----

-=> LS0tLS1CRUdJTiBSU0EgUFJJVkFURSBLRVktLS0tLQpNSUlKS0FJLi4uCi0tLS0tRU5EIFJTQSBQUklWQVRFIEtFWS0tLS0t
 ```

-Use the encoded value for `CertPrivateKey`.
+When pasting the contents into the AWS Console, it will automatically remove line breaks.
+If providing in JSON, you will need to [stringify the contents](https://onlinestringtools.com/json-stringify-string).

 Pass this in as an environment variable in AWS, like:

 ```
-RavenSettings__CertPrivateKey=<encoded private key>
+RavenSettings__CertPrivateKey=<private key>
 ```

 > ❗ Don't commit the private key to source control as an app setting.
 Base64 encoding is not encryption.